Markfelixm/sidewinder/README.md

 # Sidewinder

+A softbody simulation based on [JellyCar's developer's vlog](https://www.youtube.com/watch?v=3OmkehAJoyo).
-A top-down car drifting game made in C/C++ with raylib.
+Made in C/C++ with raylib.
 It can be played natively or in the browser.

 <!-- TODO: web link